YANG-Mingcong/Son_Ex1/Son Projet_Update memo.md

 ----------------------2019-05-07-UPDATE-----------------------

 Server Part：
-1. Add Skeleton ID instead of i sent in data[7]
+1. Add Skeleton ID instead of 'i' sent in data[7]

 Client Part:
 1. Recieve Skeleton ID, But not so good.
 Except MIDIChannel 0， others Tempo is to fast.
 To Be Check...
+2. change boolean "threadEnd[data[7]]" index from "i" to "sid" aka "data[7]".
+Solved problem below
+3. Change maxData from "10" to "6" due to Kinect V2 Maximum Full Skeleton Traking number is 6.

 Data Simulator:
 Null